Hearing ‘Free as a Bird’ for the First Time

-As a result, I had to play catchup, but once I became hooked, I devoured all their music at once, browsing through their back catalog like it was an old manuscript.
+I had to play catch-up, but once I became hooked, I devoured all their music at once, browsing through their back catalog like it was an old manuscript.
 To me, the Beatles were more historical figures than performers, forever captured in black and white film footage, sometimes in sharp suits with their mop tops, and other times jamming in Abbey Road Studios, their wide-eyed innocence replaced by long hair, cigarettes and tension between them that was strung too tightly.

-So when “The Beatles Anthology” documentary aired in late 1994, followed closely by the three-volume, six-disc CD collection, I was ready to add more hype to the Beatles Legend.
-But then I heard that two new Beatles songs were to be released, using old Lennon demos as a foundation.
-Paul, George and Ringo were to finish what John had started, in essence bringing the band together for the first time in 25 years.
+So when “The Beatles Anthology” documentary aired in late 1995, followed closely by the three-volume, six-disc CD compilation, I was ready to add more hype to the Beatles legend.
+But then I heard that as a prelude to the release, two new Beatles songs were to be released, using old Lennon demos as a foundation.
+McCartney, George Harrison and Starr were to finish what Lennon had started, in essence bringing the band together for the first time in 25 years.

-It opened with the flapping of wings — just like the beginning of “Across the Universe.”
-The camera, moving like a bird, swooped into an apartment and fluttered by a mantel, allowing us to gaze at photos of John as a boy.
+The video opened with the flapping of wings — just like the beginning of “Across the Universe.”
+The camera, moving like a bird, swooped into an apartment and fluttered by a mantel, allowing us to gaze at photos of Lennon as a boy.
 Then the bird turned toward the window, and like a spirit soared outside into the sun as the song began.

-Each member brought his own signature style: Ringo led off the song with two beats of a snare, mixed to the forefront by producer Jeff Lynne.
-George’s slide guitar, which he perfected after the Beatles broke up, made an appearance.
-Both George and Paul sang solos, Paul having written some additional lyrics that were poignant: “Where did we lose the touch that seemed to mean so much?”
+Each member brought his own signature style: Starr led off the song with two beats of a snare, mixed to the forefront by producer Jeff Lynne.
+The drums led straight into Harrison’s slide guitar, which Harrison perfected after the Beatles broke up.
+McCartney’s bass was subtle but seemed to lead the chord changes, which occurred every two beats.
+Both Harrison and McCartney sang solos, McCartney having written some additional lyrics that were poignant: “Where did we lose the touch that seemed to mean so much?”

 It even ended in classic Beatles style: A fake ending, followed by a bass riff reminiscent of “Come Together,” with a backward message from Lennon in the closing seconds (No, nothing scandalous, Satanic or suggestive that Paul is dead; it was “Turned out nice again, didn’t it?”).

-And then there was John’s voice – thin, distorted from the dilapidated recording, eerily sounding as if he were singing from beyond the grave.
+And then there was Lennon’s voice during the verses — thin, distorted and clipped from the old recording, eerily sounding as if he were singing from beyond the grave.
 As I watched the video, which consisted of references to scores of Beatles songs, I saw the group tipping their hat to their fans and acknowledging their stellar career, as if to make one final curtain call.
 I caught a glimpse of what the Beatles could have done given a different set of circumstances.

-The big “What If?” had come true: 25 years after their bitter breakup, the Beatles were finally playing for me.
+The big “What If?” had come true: 25 years after their bitter breakup, the greatest band ever was finally playing for me.